jro31/jethro-codes/_articles/projects/jethro-codes.md

  ┗ 📜sitemap.xml.js
 ```

-To start with, the `_articles` folder, is where the articles are added as Markdown files.
+To start with, the `_articles` folder is where the articles are added as Markdown files.

 The `pages` folder shows the pages within this app.